Subscribe to updates

 Summary

-The Barnet Strategic Planning Committee met on 23 April 2025, and approved the updated 2024 Brownfield Land Register for publication.
-They also voted to grant planning permission for the redevelopment of Unit 3, Hyde Estate Road, subject to conditions, and delegated authority to the Chief Planning Officer to revoke the Direction for the Area of Special Advertisement Control.
+The Strategic Planning Committee met on 23 April 2025, and approved the 2024 Brownfield Land Register for publication.
+They also voted to grant planning permission for the redevelopment of Unit 3 Hyde Estate Road in West Hendon, subject to conditions and a Section 106 agreement1.
+Finally, the committee delegated authority to the Chief Planning Officer to revoke the Direction for the Area of Special Advertisement Control.

-Councillor Cornelius asked if the register was basically just a bureaucratic exercise.
-An officer responded that the committee was just voting on the update, and that it did not need to go to cabinet.
+Councillor Richard Cornelius asked if the register was simply a bureaucratic exercise, as planning consent is still required to build on any site listed.
+Officers confirmed that the committee was simply approving updates to the register, and that it did not need to go to cabinet.

-Area of Special Advertisement Control Direction to be Withdrawn
+Withdrawal of Direction - Area of Special Advertisement Control

 The committee delegated authority to the Chief Planning Officer to follow the statutory process to revoke the Direction for the Area of Special Advertisement Control.

-Councillor Cornelius expressed concern that removing the designation would send the wrong signal and act as a disincentive to prevent inappropriate advertisements.
-Councillor Nagus Narenthira asked why only some wards were included in the designation.
+Councillor Cornelius expressed concern that removing the designation might send the wrong signal and lead to inappropriate advertisements.
+Councillor Narenthira questioned why only some wards were included in the area of special control.

-2. Conservation areas are designated to protect areas of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance.
+3. Conservation areas are designated to protect areas of special architectural or historic interest.

 Attendees